Mervyn King, Baron King of Lothbury

-Born in Chesham Bois, Buckinghamshire, King attended Wolverhampton Grammar School and studied economics at King's College, Cambridge, St John's College, Cambridge, and Harvard University.
-He then worked as a researcher on the Cambridge Growth Project, taught at the University of Birmingham, Harvard and MIT, and became a professor of economics at the London School of Economics.
+Born in Buckinghamshire, King was educated at Wolverhampton Grammar School, Staffordshire, before going up to read economics at King's College, Cambridge, and Harvard University.
+Elected a Fellow of St John's College, Cambridge, working as a researcher on the Cambridge Growth Project he then taught at the University of Birmingham, Harvard and MIT, before becoming a Professor of economics at the London School of Economics.
 He joined the Bank of England in 1990 as a non-executive director, and became the chief economist in 1991.
-In 1998, he became a deputy governor of the bank and a member of the Group of Thirty.
+In 1998, he was promoted deputy governor of the Bank and a member of the Group of Thirty.

-King was appointed as governor of the Bank of England in 2003, succeeding Edward George.
-Most notably, he oversaw the bank during the financial crisis of 2007–2008 and the Great Recession.
-King retired from his office as governor in June 2013, and was succeeded by Mark Carney.
-He was appointed a life peer and entered the House of Lords as a crossbencher in July 2013.
-Since September 2014 he has served as a professor of economics and law with a joint appointment at New York University's Stern School of Business and School of Law.
+King was appointed as Governor of the Bank of England in 2003, succeeding Sir Eddie George.
+Most notably, he oversaw the Bank during the 2008 financial crisis and ensuing Great Recession.
+King retired from office as Governor in June 2013, being succeeded by Dr Mark Carney.
+Created a life peer in July 2013, Lord King entered the House of Lords as a crossbencher.
+From 2014 until 2022 he was professor of economics and law, a joint chair at New York University's Stern School of Business and School of Law.

-Early life and pre-bank career
+Early life and career

-Mervyn King is a son of Eric King, a railway porter who retrained as a geography teacher after the war, and Kathleen (née Passingham).
-He was born in Chesham Bois, Buckinghamshire, and studied at Warstones Junior School Wolverhampton and then on to Wolverhampton Grammar School, King's College, Cambridge (gaining a first-class degree in economics in 1969; MA), St John's College, Cambridge, and Harvard (as a Kennedy Scholar).
-Whilst at Cambridge, King was treasurer of the Cambridge University Liberal Club in 1968.
+Mervyn King is a son of Eric King, a railway porter who retrained as a geography teacher after the War, and Kathleen (née Passingham).
+Born at Chesham Bois in Buckinghamshire, he was educated at Warstones Junior School and Wolverhampton Grammar School in Staffordshire, before going up to read economics at King's College (graduating in 1969 with a first-class BA degree, proceeding MA in 1973) and St John's College, Cambridge, then (as Kennedy Scholar) at Harvard University.
+Whilst at Cambridge, King was Treasurer of the Cambridge University Liberal Club in 1968.
+While at Harvard, King's academic advisor and mentor was American economist Martin Feldstein whom he describes as "a very important influence."